 I bought one house for $120,000 that needs $15,000 in work and will be worth at least $180,000.

 I bought the other for $210,000 that needs $5,000 in work and will be worth $280,000 or more.

 I will have selling costs and carrying costs, so my profit will be about $30,000 and $45,000 on the two deals.
 When I buy houses that need less work, it makes my life much better.
 I don’t have contractors tied up as long, my carrying costs are lower, and I can turn my money faster.
 Houses that need less work make me a lot more money.

 The cool thing about this marketing is we used the same old absentee list that everyone else is using, but there are many more lists we can expand into that could see even better results.

 Can I share the marketing materials and messages I am using?

 There is always a catch right?
 In the case of this article, I cannot share exactly what I am doing with my direct mail.
 The custom envelopes and notes are proprietary information that the investor I work with created.
 He does create materials for other investors, but he limits it to one investor per market so that people are not competing against each other with the same message (like the 3rd notice postcard I get from 5 different people).
 For now, he is only taking on a few people at a time because he literally prints this stuff himself on his own machines.
-If you are interested in using him to do direct marketing for you, we started a Facebook coaching group that is all about finding deals.
-For the time being, he is only taking on new clients through that group.
-If you are interested in joining that group, you can email me at [email protected].
-We do not talk only about direct marketing but many other things as well.
+If you are interested in using him to do direct marketing for you, email me at [email protected] and I can put you in touch with him.